How to Finalize Your Divorce in California

 2. Your spouse didn't respond, but you agree to the terms

 Sometimes, one person doesn't fill out response paperwork but still agrees to work out decisions.
-If you've come to a formal agreement, you can move forward with a divorce default with agreement.
+If you've come to a formal agreement, you can move forward with a divorce default with an agreement.

 Fill out your final paperwork as we described above and submit it as you would if your spouse had responded to your original documents.